renTramontano/PokemonList/README.md

 # # PokemonList

 **PokemonList** is a iOS APP.
-Use the public Pokemon API to create a simple collection and to view pokemon information.
+Use the public Pokemon API to create a simple collection and to show pokemon information.

 ## Preview